 Breastfeeding itself does not cause the breasts to droop.
 A study in the journal Aesthetic Surgery identified the following risk factors for an increased degree of breast sagging: body mass index (BMI), the number of pregnancies, a larger pre-pregnancy bra size, smoking history and age.
 Breastfeeding was not found to be a risk factor.

 If you are thinking about having a child in the next year or so, I would suggest that you wait because your post-pregnancy breasts might look different from your current pair.
-But if parenthood is several years down the road and you are anxious to be more proportional, fit better into your clothes or correct some asymmetry, you don’t have to wait for a breast augmentation.
+But if parenthood is several years down the road and you are anxious to be more proportional, fit better into your clothes or correct breast asymmetry, you don’t have to wait for a breast augmentation.
 Just understand that you might need a revision after pregnancy.

 Did you know?
 During pregnancy, hormonal changes cause the nipple and areola to get bigger and darker.
 Scientists speculate that it is evolution’s way of making it easier for an infant to find and latch onto the breast.